flathub/org.soapui.SoapUI/README.md

 Unofficial SoapUI Open Source Flatpak package.

-Currently waiting for [official response](https://github.com/SmartBear/soapui/issues/744) as is recommended by the [Flathub App Submission](https://github.com/flathub/flathub/wiki/App-Submission) page.
+Waiting for [official response](https://github.com/SmartBear/soapui/issues/744) in order to give them the control of this repository.

 ## Permissions